shaikhmuhammadsaif/Python-AP-PRogram/README.md

-# Python-AP-PRogram
+# Python-AP-Program
-Python AP program using while and For loop
+Python Arithmetic progression series program using while and For loop